Vegan Cinnamon Babka, a fluffy buttery brioche-like dough with swirls of caramelised cinnamon. Easy to make and step-by-step pictures!

 If you use another type of yeast, I'd strongly recommend googling the conversion as most other types cannot be used as a 1:1 substitution!

-The dough is ‘enriched’ with butter and this inhibits the dough from rising as quickly as other bread doughs.
+The vegan cinnamon babka dough is 'enriched' with butter and this inhibits the dough from rising as quickly as other bread doughs.
 If you make sure the dough is in a WARM spot, the butter will be soft and the dough is encouraged to rise!

 You can place the dough in an airtight container in the fridge and allow it to rise overnight.
 It might not double in size this way but if you let it come back to room temperature afterwards, it'll eventually get there.